 After having carried out the inspections described and when deterioration or anomalies in the system are detected, it is essential to repair or carry out the necessary corrective measures in the shortest time possible to ensure optimum protection.

-In both periodic inspection (visual and complete) the person in charge of the maintenance actions must elaborate a report which informs the inspections that have been carried out, providing data and photographs.
+In both periodic inspections (visual and complete) the person in charge of the maintenance actions must elaborate a report which informs the inspections that have been carried out, providing data and photographs.

 Even if these situations do not occur, the inspection of the lightning protection system should be made periodically.
 As part of the maintenance protocol, the following types of verifications are carried out:

 - Visual verification: Annual revision for levels of protection I and II.
-For levels III and IV, the visual verification needs to be done at least every two years.
+For levels III and IV, the visual verification must be done at least every two years.

 - Complete verification: For levels of protection I and II, the complete verification will be done at least every two years.
 For protection levels III and IV, the verification will be done at least every 4 years.